 Tips to making butternut squash fries

-- When you’re looking to make butternut squash fries, you’ll want to peel the squash first.
+- When you’re looking to make these, you’ll want to peel the squash first.
 I find it usually takes me about 2 rounds of peeling to get through the thick skin, but after that I’m gold.

-- Next, bake a cut where the squash balloons out.
+- Next, carefully cu through where the squash balloons out.
 This will give you a section of nothing but squash which is easy to turn into fries, and the bulbous bottom with seeds.
 Cut the stem and base off while you’re at it.

 - Slice the bulb part in half, remove the seeds with a spoon, and slice.
 These will be less “fry” like, so they’re usually the ones I serve myself.

-- Slice the remaining bit into 1/2 inch slices bore cutting into fries.
+- Slice the remaining into 1/2 inch slices before cutting into fries.
 I suggest cutting into bigger fries over matchstick style as they have more surface area and are more likely to crisp versus get over soft.